Compare FITB & ETR Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 |---|---|---|

-Fifth Third Bancorp is a midsize regional bank in the US, with total assets of over $210 billion as of December 2025.
-The bank is set to close its acquisition of Comercia on Feb.
-1, 2026.
+Fifth Third Bancorp is a midsize regional bank in the US, with total assets of around $300 billion as of June 2026.
+The bank closed its acquisition of Comercia in February 2026.
 Headquartered in Cincinnati, Ohio, Fifth Third has a strong presence in the US Midwest and is currently expanding in the US Southeast.
 The bank provides a diversified set of financial services in retail banking, commercial banking, card and Treasury management, wealth and asset management, and capital markets.

 Entergy is a holding company with five regulated vertically integrated utilities that generate and distribute electricity to 3 million customers in Arkansas, Louisiana, Mississippi, and Texas.
 It is one of the largest power producers in the country with 27 gigawatts of rate-regulated owned and leased power generation capacity.
 Entergy was the second-largest nuclear owner in the US before it began retiring and selling its plants in the Northeast in 2014.
 It sold its two small gas utilities in Louisiana in 2025.